 We are currently recruiting volunteers at the following monuments:

 - Dryburgh Abbey - tour guides and visitor activity delivery: Individuals can do one or both roles.
 For more information email firstname.lastname@example.org or phone 01835 822 381

 - Blackness Castle - volunteer gardeners: For more information email email@example.com or phone 0131 550 7616.

-We will be recruiting tour guides at these sites early next year for the 2017 visitor season (Easter onwards):
+We will be recruiting tour guides at the following sites:

 To find out more and express your interest please email firstname.lastname@example.org or phone 0131 550 7603.